-Figure 10 reports experimental and computational values of the top-wall averaged Nusselt number $\langle Nu \rangle$ as a function of the Reynolds number for all the configurations examined.
+Figure 11 reports experimental and computational values of the top-wall averaged Nusselt number $\langle Nu \rangle$ as a function of the Reynolds number for all the configurations examined.

-Figure 10 Experimental and computational results for the top wall averaged Nusselt number (Nu) as a function of the Reynolds numbers in overlapped and woven spacers at different flow attack angles.
+Figure 11 Experimental and computational results for the top wall averaged Nusselt number (Nu) as a function of the Reynolds numbers in overlapped and woven spacers at different flow attack angles.

 For the overlapped spacer (blue symbols and lines), experimental results were obtained in the range Re \approx 140-1850.
 The orientations θ =90° (solid squares) and θ =0° (solid triangles) present almost the same Nusselt numbers for all values of Re tested.
 On the other hand, the arrangement at 45° (solid circles) presents significantly larger values of $\langle \text{Nu} \rangle$.
 For all orientations, at Re > ~1000 the dependence of $\langle \text{Nu} \rangle$ on Re can be approximated by a power law with an exponent close to 0.5.
-This exponent is similar to that (~0.43) reported by Tamburini et al. [20] for a similar but commercial, smaller-scale, Diamond spacer and also to that (0.5) appearing in the correlation presented by Da Costa et al. [16] for mass transfer and subsequently adopted by Phattaranawik et al. [25] for heat transfer on the basis of the heat-mass transfer analogy.
+This exponent is similar to that (~0.43) reported by Tamburini et al. [33] for a similar but commercial, smaller-scale, Diamond spacer and also to that (0.5) appearing in the correlation presented by Da Costa et al. [17] for mass transfer and subsequently adopted by Phattaranawik et al. [26] for heat transfer on the basis of the heat-mass transfer analogy.
 At the lower end of the experimental range (Re < ~300) the increase of $\langle \text{Nu} \rangle$ is weaker.
 The intermediate range (Re = 300-1000) exhibits a steep increase of $\langle \text{Nu} \rangle$, typical of transition to turbulence.

 For the same overlapped spacer, computational results (hollow symbols) obtained under steady-state assumptions start from Re≈5-6, extend up to Re≈300 and exhibit a complex behaviour.
-At the lower end of the range investigated (Re<20-30) the dependence of (Nu) on Re is very weak, as expected from previous studies [38], which indicates that inertial effects and secondary flows play but a minor role.
-In this range, the values of $\langle Nu \rangle$ for $\theta=0^{\circ}$ and 45° are close to the exact (analytical) Nu for parallel flow in a plane (void, or spacerless) channel, which is ~5.15 for one-side heat transfer under the present boundary conditions [39]; for θ =90°, (Nu) is even lower than the spacerless value, indicating that under these conditions the spacer behaves as an obstacle to heat transfer, rather than as a promoter.
-For Re>20-30, different orientations present a different behaviour: for $\theta=0^{\circ}$ (Nu) exhibits between Re≈60 and Re≈300 a plateau of ~8.6, which is missing for θ =90° and θ =45°.
-As a consequence, the $\langle Nu \rangle$ -Re curve computed for θ =0 (hollow triangles), which is the highest of the three for very low Re, crosses those relative to the other two orientations and eventually becomes the lowest for Re >~300.
+At the lower end of the range investigated (Re<20-30) the dependence of ⟨Nu⟩ on Re is very weak, as expected from previous studies [39], which indicates that inertial effects and secondary flows play but a minor role.
+In this range, the values of $\langle \text{Nu} \rangle$ for θ =0° and 45° are close to the exact (analytical) Nu for parallel flow in a plane (void, or spacerless) channel, which we calculated to be ~5.15 for one-side heat transfer under the present boundary conditions; for θ =90°, $\langle \text{Nu} \rangle$ is even lower than the spacerless value, indicating that under these conditions the spacer behaves as an obstacle to heat transfer, rather than as a promoter.
+For Re>20-30, different orientations present a different behaviour: for θ =0° $\langle \text{Nu} \rangle$ exhibits between Re≈60 and Re≈300 a plateau of ~8.6, which is missing for θ =90° and θ =45°.
+As a consequence, the $\langle \text{Nu} \rangle$ -Re curve computed for θ =0 (hollow triangles), which is the highest of the three for very low Re, crosses those relative to the other two orientations and eventually becomes the lowest for Re >~300.
 This complex behavior is in good agreement with the experimental results, at least in the limited range of superposition (Re≈100-300).
 Finally, for Re>300, the average Nusselt number for all three orientations (computed by direct numerical simulations) acquires a markedly increasing trend, in agreement with the experiments.